I asked Dr. Michele Pendrak to share what she has observed and learned about Retinol by seeing hundreds of patients. Here is what she shared:

 Patient Example:

-Recently I saw a 61-year-old with a history of retinol cream use whose dry eye I finally have under control after 4 years of treatment (we got interrupted by the COVID-19 pandemic of course).
-When I started treating her in 2018, she always came back for dry eye follow-ups showing little to no improvement despite aggressive treatments.
-Finally, I noticed her gorgeous skin and asked what her skincare regimen was.
-Lo and behold, she was using retinol creams.
-It was around this time that we also obtained a meibographer - a camera that does infrared imaging of the meibomian or oil glands in the eyelids.
-And suddenly it all became clear.
+Recently, I saw a 61-year-old with a history of retinol cream use whose dry eye I finally have under control after four years of treatment (we got interrupted by the pandemic).
+When I started treating her in 2018, she always returned for dry eye follow-ups, showing little to no improvement despite aggressive treatments.
+Finally, I noticed her gorgeous skin and asked about her skincare regimen.
+She was using retinol creams.
+Around this time, we also obtained a meibographer - a camera that does infrared imaging of the meibomian or oil glands in the eyelids.
+And suddenly, it all became clear.

 Her glands were partially atrophied, possibly from years of retinol use, so she wasn’t giving me much to work with.
-This scarring is very common with retinoid use and makes treating the glands very difficult.
-I am fortunate that I have an in-house surgeon who performs meibomian gland probing, because less than 3% of eye doctors in the country do this⁴, and it is one of the few procedures that is documented to help regenerate atrophied glands.
+This scarring is widespread with retinoid use and complicates treating the glands.
+I am fortunate to have an in-house surgeon who performs meibomian gland probing because less than 3% of eye doctors in the country do this⁴.
+It is one of the few documented procedures to help regenerate atrophied glands.
 The images of her meibomian glands are below.

-Also, despite all of our best efforts, if she was going home and putting a cream on or around her eyes that was drying her out, she was basically undoing all of our hard work!
+Also, despite our best efforts, if she was going home and putting a cream on or around her eyes that was drying her out, she was undoing all of our hard work!

-Consider that retinol is also stored in the lacrimal gland, the gland that secretes the middle watery layer of our tear film, and Retinol has been isolated in rabbit and human tears ⁵.
-It therefore should come as no surprise that we have seen cases of lacrimal gland atrophy ⁶ in people with a history of retinoid use.
+Retinol is also stored in the lacrimal gland, which secretes the middle watery layer of our tear film.
+Retinol has been isolated in rabbit and human tears ⁵.
+It, therefore, should come as no surprise that we have seen cases of lacrimal gland atrophy ⁶ in people with a history of retinoid use.

 Learning from my experience:

-After this patient, I added a section to my Dry Eye Intake Questionnaire about anti-aging products and procedures where I specifically asked about things like retinol use upfront.
-This patient taught me that I needed to ask about retinol use before we started treatment.
-I needed to give my patients an opportunity to understand where their dry eye may be coming from, counsel them on healthy alternatives, and understand what treatment challenges we may be facing.
+After this patient, I added a section to my Dry Eye Intake Questionnaire about anti-aging products and procedures, specifically asking about upfront retinol use.
+This patient taught me I needed to ask about retinol use before starting treatment.

 So is a skin cream worth all of that?
 And if we can’t use retinol, what can we do instead?

-And it makes me so happy to see that so many people (like you!) are pushing back, doing their research, and seeking out healthy alternatives to retinol.
+It makes me so happy to see so many people (like you!) pushing back, researching, and seeking healthy alternatives to retinol. " Dr. Michele Pendrak

 References